replikativ/konserve/README.md

 For more examples have a look at the comment blocks at the end of the respective namespaces.

 ## TODO
-- factor serialisation protocol [WIP]
+- add transit cljs support (once it is declared stable)
+- add transaction support
-- port konserve-couchdb backend
+- update konserve-couchdb backend
 - implement generic cached store(s) to wrap durable ones
 - depend on hasch and use uuid hash as key/filename for file-store (and others)
 - allow to iterate keys (model a cursor? or just return a snapshot of keys?)